logisim-evolution/logisim-evolution/README.md

 [Here](http://reds-data.heig-vd.ch/logisim-evolution/IntroToLogisimEnglish.pdf) you can find a tutorial (French version [here](http://reds-data.heig-vd.ch/logisim-evolution/tutoLogisim.pdf)) that explains some basic usage of Logisim.
 The electronic card referenced in the tutorial is a small card we use in our laboratories -- you won't be able to buy it in a store -- but the descriptions should be good enough to be used for another generic board.

-Another good reference is [this book](http://www.lulu.com/shop/george-self/exploring-digital-logic-with-logisim-ebook/ebook/product-21118223.html), where basic electronics is explained with the help of Logisim.
+Another good reference is [this book](https://github.com/grself/CIS221_Text/raw/master/dl.pdf), the accompanying [lab manual](https://github.com/grself/CIS221_Lab_Manual/raw/master/dl_lab.pdf), and [YouTube channel](http://bit.ly/2KLMcoc), where basic electronics is explained with the help of Logisim.

 ## Development